USRSE/usrse.github.io/pages/about/election.md

   * Writing blog posts
   * Bringing new ideas to the organization

 ## Nominations and Candidate Information

 <!-- **[Candidate Information is Available](/2022-11-18-sc-candidates/)** -->

-[Nominations](https://docs.google.com/forms/d/e/1FAIpQLScJcBNhvT0qDGwXgM5qsRbonVQ9TVsutacupXBl_7NJz2zTcw/viewform) open on October 23, 2023 and close on November 3, 2023.
+Nominations open on October 23, 2023 and close on November 3, 2023.

 Once nominations open up, interested members are encouraged to nominate themselves.
 Alternatively, if you know of a member who you think would make a good candidate, you can submit a nomination for someone else, who will be invited to run.
 All US-RSE members in good standing are eligible to be nominated as candidates.

+**Nomination Form**

+The nomination form can be found [HERE](https://docs.google.com/forms/d/e/1FAIpQLScJcBNhvT0qDGwXgM5qsRbonVQ9TVsutacupXBl_7NJz2zTcw/viewform).
+Please fill this form for self-nomination OR if you are nominating someone else.

-On the [nomination form](https://docs.google.com/forms/d/e/1FAIpQLScJcBNhvT0qDGwXgM5qsRbonVQ9TVsutacupXBl_7NJz2zTcw/viewform), expect to provide the following information
+On the nomination form, expect to provide the following information

 **If Nominating Someone Else:**
 * Your name and email
 * Nominee's name and email
 * Short statement about why you think the nominated individual will make a good Steering Committee member